typedb/typeql/README.md

 Further documentation: http://dev.grakn.ai/docs/client-api/java#client-api-title-graql

-## Compiling Graql from Source
+## Building Graql from Source

-> Note: You don't need to compile Graql from source if you just want to use Graql.
+> Note: You don't need to compile Graql from source if you just want to use it in your code.
 See the _"Importing Graql"_ section above.

 1. Make sure you have the following dependencies installed on your machine:
     - Java 8